• AI & Money

 This playbook is for educational purposes only.

 I am not promising any specific outcomes or earnings.
-Your results will depend on your execution, skills, effort, and market conditions.
+Your own results will depend on your execution, skills, effort, and market conditions.

 This playbook documents the exact framework I would use if I had to start from zero today.
 Use it as a learning resource, not a promise.

-Now, Let's dive in.
+Now, let's dive in.

 What is Affiliate Marketing?